Quebec: Traditional Quebec (1867–1960)

 French Canadians remained opposed to conscription during the Second World War.
 When Canada declared war in September 1939, the federal government pledged not to conscript soldiers for overseas service.
 As the war went on, more and more English Canadians voiced support for conscription, despite firm opposition from French Canada.
-Following a 1942 poll that showed 72.9% of Quebec's residents were against conscription, while 80% or more were for conscription in every other province, the federal government passed Bill 80 for overseas service.
-Protests exploded and the Bloc Populaire emerged to fight conscription.
+Following a 1942 poll that showed 73% of Quebec's residents were against conscription, while 80% or more were for conscription in every other province, the federal government passed Bill 80 for overseas service.
+The Conscription Crisis of 1944 occurred and the Bloc Populaire emerged to fight conscription.
 The stark differences between the values of French and English Canada popularized the expression the "Two Solitudes".